12 Best Local SEO Tools in 2026 (Tested & Ranked)

 By Business Type

-- Single-location service business: Start with Google Business Profile (mandatory), add BrightLocal Track or Localo for optimisation guidance.
+• Single-location service business: Start with Google Business Profile (mandatory), then BrightLocal Track or Localo for optimisation guidance, or Semrush One if you want local, organic and AI search visibility tracked together.

-- Multi-location business (5-20 locations): BrightLocal Manage or Grow for comprehensive management, Local Falcon for detailed rank tracking.
+• Multi-location business (5-20 locations): Semrush One to manage local, organic and AI visibility across every location from one platform, with BrightLocal or Local Falcon for detailed rank tracking.

-- Agency managing client local SEO: BrightLocal for white-label reporting, Local Falcon or Local Viking for client presentations with visual rank data.
+• Agency managing client local SEO: Semrush One for unified local, organic and AI visibility tracking across clients, plus BrightLocal for white-label reporting and Local Falcon or Local Viking for visual rank data.

 Frequently Asked Questions